Events

 For more information about planning safe events, contact the State Event Planning Unit at STATEEVENTS-OIC@police.vic.gov.au.

-For information regarding user pay processes, contact the User Pays unit at SESC-USERPAYS-MGR@police.vic.gov.au.
+For information regarding user pays processes or cost waiver applications, contact the User Pays Unit at SESC-USERPAYS-MGR@police.vic.gov.au